Get the most recent information on South Australia's response to the Coronavirus pandemic.

 A licensee, responsible person and other persons involved in the sale or supply of liquor may face serious penalties for breaches of legislative requirements.

-Non-compliant matters may be dealt with via written warnings, expiation notice, a disciplinary hearing before the Commissioner or the Liquor Licensing Court.
+Non-compliant matters may be dealt with through written warnings, an expiation notice, a disciplinary hearing before the Commissioner or the Liquor Licensing Court.

 The Commissioner has the power to do one or more of the following: